Wellesley, Massachusetts: Media

 Events of significance to members of the Wellesley community are recorded in two local news publications: The Wellesley Townsman has been published since 1906, and The Swellesley Report since 2005.
 Both are available online and digitized copies of the paper-based Townsman are available from the Wellesley Free Library.

 Infrastructure

 Transportation

 Wellesley has had rail service to Boston since 1833.
 Rail service is currently provided through Wellesley's participation in the MBTA, which offers a total of 17 weekdays Commuter Rail trains inbound towards Boston and outbound towards Framingham and Worcester.
 Wellesley's stations are (east to west) Wellesley Farms, Wellesley Hills, and Wellesley Square.
 The Wellesley Farms station is listed on the U.S. National Register of Historic Places.
 MWRTA bus service also runs along Walnut Street, Cedar Street, and Route 9.

-The highways Interstate 95/Massachusetts Route 128, Massachusetts Route 9, Massachusetts route 16 and Massachusetts route 135 run through Wellesley.
+The highways Interstate 95/Massachusetts Route 128, Massachusetts Route 9, Massachusetts route 16 (as Washington Street) and Massachusetts route 135 run through Wellesley.

-For elders and people with disabilities there is a specific MBTA-based service, The Ride, which offers free or low-cost door-to-door service by appointment.

-Wellesley's Council on Aging contracts out a daily low-cost minibus service offering elderly access to several local medical facilities and the Woodland MBTA station.
-Further afield is the Springwell Senior Medical Escort Program / Busy Bee Transportation Service for rides to medical & non-medical services in the area.
-There is also a monthly minibus to the Natick Mall.